kildom/xml2docx/docs/format.md

 * `avoid-orphans="positive integer"` *[optional]*

-    Avoid orphans at the end of line by replacing space after them with the "variable width no-break space" sequences.
+    Avoid orphans at the end of line by replacing space after them with the "no-break space".
 The value is maximum number of orphan characters, mostly `1` or `2`.
 The `0` value disables it.
+If `vwnbsp` font attribute or tag is active "variable width no-break space" sequence will be used instead of "no-break space".

 * `underline="type color"` *[optional]*